 Just by following and implying these tweaks, you will surely find your network faster, reliable and more secure.

-If you have any doubts, please contact to TP-LINK technical support.
-For assistance, call on hey can be reached on TP-LINK technical support number at 1-888-479-2017 (Toll free).
+If you have any doubts about the Ways to get most of your Tp-link wireless router, please contact to TP-LINK technical support.
+For assistance, call on hey can be reached on TP-LINK technical support number at +1 888 808 1303 (Toll free).